Learn How to Make Money Blogging (Detailed Guide For Beginners)

 People have an intent when they arrive.
 So every piece of content that you create should be there to help them do something or teach them something.

-To make money blogging in 2018 and beyond, you need to treat your blog like a business.
+To make money blogging today, you need to treat your blog like a business.

-In addition to writing about what you are passionate about, your content also needs to solve your readers’ problem and brings value to their lives.
+In addition to writing about what you are passionate about, your content also needs to solve your readers’ problem and bring value to their lives.